 Extremely Strange Mass Animal Deaths

 A sad fact of the world is that hundreds of animals die every day and hardly anyone bats an eye.
 But when large numbers of animals die at the same time from an unknown cause it causes great alarm amongst the world's scientists.
-Without proper investigation of all unknown mass animal deaths, the world would be leaving itself open for a global pandemic.
-And while there has been plenty of strange animal deaths over the years, our list puts the spotlight on the top ten Extremely Strange Mass Animal Deaths.
+Without proper investigation of all unknown mass animal deaths, the world would be leaving itself open to a global pandemic.
+And while there has been plenty of strange animal deaths over the years, our list puts the spotlight on the top ten extremely strange mass animal deaths.

 Our list is composed of: